Understanding and Utilizing Local Law 87 For Your NYC Property

-By working directly with auditors and engineers, the purpose of LL87 is to help building owners and operators (1) ensure their building’s mechanical equipment is operating efficiently, and (2) identify project opportunities, known as Energy Conservation Measures (ECMs), to further reduce energy consumption.
+By working directly with auditors and engineers, the purpose of New York city Local Law 87 is to help building owners and operators (1) ensure their building’s mechanical equipment is operating efficiently, and (2) identify project opportunities, known as Energy Conservation Measures (ECMs), to further reduce energy consumption.

 Your building’s due date for filing its audit is determined by the last digit of the tax block number as shown below: